irsbugs/GStreaming/README.md

 ```
 player = Gst.ElementFactory.make('playbin', 'player')
 ```
-Computer programs are generally written in C in order to have good performance.
+Computer programs are often written in C in order to have good performance.
 When a C library of source code is compiled to produce the native executable C file, it can also generate a metadata file.
-Different languages have a middleware layer called **GObject Introspection** (gi) which read this metadata and automatically provide bindings to call into the C library.
-Thus python bindings are automatically generated.
-This means that if the C program is changed, it is an easy and automated process to change the python bindings.
+Different languages have a middleware layer called **GObject Introspection** (gi) which read this metadata and automatically provide bindings to call into the C executable code.
+Thus Python bindings are automatically generated.
+This means that if the C program is changed, it is an easy and automated process to change the Python bindings.
 Other languages that can automatically create these bindings are C++, Java, Ruby, Common Lisp, and .NET/Mono.

-There are over one hundred C programs that have the **Python GObject Introspection** (PyGOBject) bindings.
+There are over one hundred C programs that have the **Python GObject Introspection** (PyGObject) bindings.
 GStreamer is one of them.
 In the case of GStreamer it also has hundreds of plugins that enhance its features.

 A [Python GStreamer API reference manual](https://lazka.github.io/pgi-docs/#Gst-1.0) has been automatically created and posted on a github website.
-For a documentation example for the above code, the description of the API for the [Gst.ElementFactory.make()](https://lazka.github.io/pgi-docs/Gst-1.0/classes/ElementFactory.html#Gst.ElementFactory.make) function.
+For a documentation example for the above code, there is a description of the API for the [Gst.ElementFactory.make()](https://lazka.github.io/pgi-docs/Gst-1.0/classes/ElementFactory.html#Gst.ElementFactory.make) function.
 This [PyGObject API reference](http://lazka.github.io/pgi-docs/) also describes the bindings for more than one hundred other C libraries.

-While most of the tutorials for using GStreamer are not specifically for the Python language, there is [Python GStreamer Tutorial](https://brettviren.github.io/pygst-tutorial-org/pygst-tutorial.html), however it is from 2015 and examples use python2.
-Thus it may require minor modifications to the code be run under python3.
+While most of the tutorials for using GStreamer are not specifically for the Python language, there is [Python GStreamer Tutorial](https://brettviren.github.io/pygst-tutorial-org/pygst-tutorial.html), however it is from 2015 and examples use Python2.
+Thus it may require minor modifications to the code be run under Python3.

 See Links section below for references to more documentation.

 ## Gst.parse_launch()

 In the above programs the "all-in-one" plugin **playbin** was used.
-Thus playbin was a pipeline of *one* plugin.
-Thus the code...
+Thus playbin was a **pipeline** of *one* plugin.
+The code...
 ```
 player = Gst.ElementFactory.make('playbin', 'player')
 ```
-could instead have been...
+could instead have been built a a pipleine...
 ```
 player = Gst.parse_launch('playbin')
 ```
-or instead of *player* we could use the more applicable word *pipeline*...
+and, instead of *player*, we could use the more applicable word *pipeline*...
 ```
 pipeline = Gst.parse_launch('playbin')
 pipeline.set_property('uri', uri)
 pipeline.set_state(Gst.State.PLAYING)
 ```

-There will be cases where a pipeline of multiple plugins needs to be built to meet the requirements of the python program.
-In this case the python program will use the **Gst.parse_launch()** function.
-The arguments for each plugin in the pipeline will be exclamation mark (!) separated.
-Thus the python code for a program that converts a mp3 file to a wav file will be like this:
+There will be cases where a pipeline of multiple plugins needs to be built to meet the requirements of the Python program.
+In this case the Python program will use the **Gst.parse_launch()** function.
+The arguments for each plugin in the pipeline are  exclamation mark (!) delimited.
+Thus the Python code for a program that converts a mp3 file to a wav file will be like this:
 ```
 pipeline = Gst.parse_launch("filesrc location=hello.mp3 ! decodebin ! audioresample ! audioconvert ! audio/x-raw,format=S24LE,rate=48000 ! wavenc ! filesink location=hello.wav")
 ```
 The above is somewhat difficult to read.
-The code may be written so its easier to comprehend as follows...
+The code may be re-written so its easier to comprehend as follows...
 ```
 mp3_file = "hello.mp3"
 wav_file = "hello.wav"